pyside/pyside2-setup/sources/pyside6/doc/gettingstarted.rst

 * ``create_changelog.py``: Script used to create the CHANGELOG that you can find in the ``dist/`` directory.
 Usage::

-    python create_changelog.py -r 5.15.1 -v v5.15.0..5.15 -t bug-fix
+    python create_changelog.py -r 6.0.1 -v v6.0.0..6.0 -t bug-fix

-* ``debug_windows.py``: This script can be used to find out why PySide6 modules fail to load with various DLL errors like Missing DLL or Missing symbol in DLL.
+* ``debug_windows.py``: This script can be used to find out why PySide modules fail to load with various DLL errors like Missing DLL or Missing symbol in DLL.

   You can think of it as a Windows version of ``ldd`` / ``LD_DEBUG``.